 Tell me something about you that your colleagues might not know yet.

 There’s even a World Cube Association, so we had to find out about their official requirements and to get more volunteers, for instance, to keep track of scores or act as judges.
-It was such a fun project, and I organized the Wroclaw Open on a citywide level at first, then the national championship for Poland, and finally the European one, the big one: it was a three-day event with 300 competitors from 28 countries.
+It was such a fun project, and I organized the Wroclaw Open on a citywide level, the national championship for Poland, and finally the European one, the big one: it was a three-day event with 300 competitors from 28 countries.

 How long does it take you to solve a Rubik’s cube?

-Well, that was seven years ago, and I’ve probably forgotten half of the algorithms by now.
-But my personal best was 15 seconds, I think, or 16 tops.
+Well, that was nine years ago, and I’ve probably forgotten half of the algorithms by now.
+But my official personal best was 14.41 seconds.
 The current world record is less than 3.5 seconds, though!
-I’m no longer into speed-cubing, but I’m still in touch with a few friends I made that way and I have very fond memories of that time.
+I’m no longer into speedcubing, but I’m still in touch with a few friends I made that way and I have very fond memories of that time.

-I do still love chess and other board games.
-I occasionally attended some chess games with the InterNations Munich Chess Players Group, but at the moment, my main hobby is listening to audiobooks.
-I’m the proud dad of an eleven-month-old daughter, and I’m afraid she doesn’t leave me too much time for strategy games or socializing… But I definitely enjoy this time!
+I do still love playing board games.
+I occasionally attended some chess games with the InterNations Munich Chess Players Group, but at the moment, my main hobby is reading or listening to audiobooks.
+I’m the proud dad of an eleven-month-old baby girl, and currently she doesn’t leave me too much time for games or socializing… But I definitely enjoy this time!

 Photo credits: InterNations/iStockphoto/Unsplash